sebastian-zieba/PACMAN/docs/source/index.rst

 **Welcome to the documentation for PACMAN**

 ``PACMAN`` is a pipeline to reduce and analyze Hubble/Wide Field Camera 3 (WFC3) observations of transiting exoplanets.
-The pipeline runs end-to-end, beginning with a time series of 2D images and ending with a spectrum for the planet.
+The pipeline runs end-to-end, beginning with a time series of 2D images and ending with a spectrum for the planet. ``PACMAN`` can easily fit multiple observations simultaneously.

 The main steps in the pipeline are: